kkuznets/multiple-choice-quiz/README.md

 ## Running the Application

-- To generate a password, click on the `Generate Password` button.
+- To start the quiz, click on the `Play` button.
-- You will receive a number of prompts that will allows you to choose which characters to include in your password.
+- You will be presented with a number of questions that you have to answer one by one.
+Be quick!
+Each second your maximum score decreases by 1 point.
-- To copy your password, click on the `Copy Password` button.
+- If you answer the question incorrectly, your choice selection will be highlighted with red colour and your score will decrease by 10 points.
+- Alternatively, if you answer the question correctly, it will be highlighted with green.
+- When you answer all the questions or your score gets to 0, the game will finish and you will be able to save your score results.

 ## Additional Information

-Users may choose to include or exclude digits, uppercase & lowercase letters and special character in their passwords.
+To see the leaderboard, click on the `Highscores` button.

 ## Built With

 - HTML5, CSS3, Javascript

-- [Bootstrap](https://getbootstrap.com/) - The HTML, CSS and JS library.

 - [Favicon.io](https://favicon.io/) - Favicon generator

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/yours-kkuznets/Random-Password-Generator/blob/master/CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests.
+Please read [CONTRIBUTING.md](https://github.com/yours-kkuznets/Multiple-Choice-Quiz-with-Timer/blob/master/CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests.

 ## Authors